The Hand of Fear: Plot

 The Doctor, Sarah and Eldrad travel in the TARDIS to Kastria in the present time—150 million years after she left.
 They find a barren and frozen world, with a few signs of civilisation many floors below ground.
 Eldrad is seemingly caught and destroyed by one of a series of traps while travelling with the Doctor to a regeneration chamber.
 Eldrad emerges in his true masculine form, however, and then commences a tirade against King Rokon upon seeing a hologram of him.
 Admitting that he destroyed the barriers during his attempt to usurp the Kastrian leadership, Eldrad finds the remains of Rokon and learns from a pre-recorded message that the Kastrian race accepted extinction over living a miserable existence underground, destroying their race banks in case Eldrad returned.
-When Eldrad decides to make his new empire on Earth, the Doctor trips the would-be tyrant into an abyss, then throwing the Kastrian's ring into it to ensure he cannot regenerate.
+When Eldrad decides to make his new empire on Earth, the Doctor trips the would-be tyrant into an abyss, then throws the Kastrian's ring into it to ensure he cannot regenerate.

 Not long after departure in the TARDIS, Sarah becomes fed up after everything they have been through together and, after she states her intention to leave, goes off to pack.
 The Doctor receives a telepathic summons to Gallifrey and declares he cannot take Sarah with him.
 This news upsets her, despite having already packed.
 The Doctor returns her to Earth where she tells the Doctor not to forget her.
 As the TARDIS dematerialises, Sarah realises that the Doctor has not left her in Hillview Road as planned, and probably not even in South Croydon.